niyasmansoor/adf_server/README.md

 ATTACHMENTS

-The reference ADF format XML file is attached .
+The reference ADF format XML file [sample.xml] is available as part of the git hub eclipse project .